elemaudio/srvb/README.md

 * Finally, in the `processBlock` method, we simply forward the relevant audio data into Elementary's audio engine `process` method to perform the graph rendering step.

-With this architecture, we have all of the necessary boilerplate code in C++ to build a plugin, but all of the details around _what_ this plugin does (in terms of audio processing) is provided by theJavaScript bundle.
+With this architecture, we have all of the necessary boilerplate code in C++ to build a plugin, but all of the details around _what_ this plugin does (in terms of audio processing) is provided by the JavaScript bundle.

 So to hack around and explore this example plugin, you can simply edit `js/main.js` and `js/manifest.json`, rebuild the project, and test your plugins!